theory/params-callbackrequest/README.md

 Copyright and License
 ---------------------

-Copyright 2003-2008 David Wheeler.
+Copyright 2003-2011 David E. Wheeler.
 Some Rights Reserved.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.